needle-mirror/com.unity.sentis/Documentation~/do-operations-on-tensors.md

 # Do operations on tensors

-You can use the `IBackend` object to do individual tensor operations on a given back end.
-This can be easier to set up than writing a full model, and you can use it to dynamically handle input and output tensors at runtime.
+Use the `IBackend` object to perform individual tensor operations on a given back end.
+This approach can be simpler to set up as compared to writing a full model, and it enables dynamic handling of input and output tensors at runtime.

 ## Using IBackend